 In some cases, business interruption insurance can help you relocate your office.
 BI policies may pay reasonable costs of moving to and leasing a temporary site to continue practicing.

-Be sure to work closely with your agent to ensure you are protected against a wide array of potential hazards.
-Some business owners in the path of Tropical Storm Sandy found to their chagrin that their business interruption policies were too narrow and didn’t protect them against indirect causes of interruption, such as the loss of power and utility services to their locations.
+Be sure to work closely with your agent to ensure you and your medical practice are protected against a wide array of potential hazards.
+In 2012, some business owners in the path of Tropical Storm Sandy found to their dismay that their business interruption policies were too narrow and didn’t protect them against indirect causes of interruption, such as the loss of power and utility services to their locations.
 So business interruption planning and insurance requires a good deal of attention to detail and close coordination of your different types of insurance coverage.